apache/incubator-kie-tools/packages/extended-services/README.md

 ## Note to Fedora users

-### Build

-To build this application on Fedora, it's necessary to install some additional packages:

-- `sudo dnf install gtk3-devel libayatana-appindicator3-dev`

 ### Run

 To run this application on Fedora, it's necessary to install the App Indicator lib:
 Firstly install the following packages:

-- `sudo dnf install libayatana-appindicator3-1`
+- `sudo dnf install libappindicator-gtk3`

-If you want to have more control Extended Services, it's necessary to enable the App Indicator extension https://extensions.gnome.org/extension/615/appindicator-support/
+Then, enable the App Indicator extension https://extensions.gnome.org/extension/615/appindicator-support/

 ## Misc